 - Encouraging those in charge of NHS and social care services to make the changes that communities would like to see.

-“I am very proud that we have been shortlisted for such an award.
-I would like to thank Stockton Borough Council, the local care homes and staff who worked with us.
+Natasha added: “I am very proud that we have been shortlisted for such an award.
+I would like to thank Stockton-on-Tees Borough Council, the local care homes and staff who worked with us.
 Ensuring this piece of work made a positive difference to the care of residents and provided their families an opportunity to have their say regarding loved ones.”